 right-of-way (ROW)- The land over which a public road or rail line is built.
-An exclusive right-of-way is a road, lane, or other right-of-way designated exclusively for a specific purpose or for a particular group of users, such as light rail vehicles or buses or transportation facilities.
+An exclusive right-of-way is a road, lane, or other corridor designated exclusively for a specific purpose or for a particular group of users, such as light rail vehicles, buses, or other transportation facilities.

-root-mean-square amplitude (RMS)- The average energy of vibration measured over a short time interval, usually one second.
-RMS vibration velocity is considered the best available measure of potential human annoyance from ground-borne vibration.
+root-mean-square amplitude (RMS)- The average energy of vibration measured over a short time interval, usually 1 second.
+RMS vibration velocity is considered the best available measure of potential human annoyance from groundborne vibration.

-route- A specified path taken by a transit vehicle usually designated by a number or a name, along which passengers are picked up or discharged.
+route- A specified path taken by a transit vehicle, usually designated by a number or a name, along which passengers are picked up or discharged.